project-akri/akri/docs/extensibility.md

 > **Note:** if your container registry is private, you will need to create a kubernetes secret (`kubectl create secret
 > docker-registry crPullSecret --docker-server=<cr>  --docker-username=<cr-user> --docker-password=<cr-token>`) and
 > access it with an `imagePullSecret`.
 Here, we will assume the secret is named `crPullSecret`.

+## Background on Discovery Handlers
+Akri has [implemented discovery via several protocols](./roadmap.md#currently-supported-discovery-handlers) with sample brokers and applications to demonstrate usage.
+However, there may be protocols you would like to use to discover resources that have not been implemented as Discovery Handlers yet.
+To enable the discovery of resources via a new protocol, you will implement a Discovery Handler (DH), which does discovery on behalf of the Agent.
+A Discovery Handler is anything that implements the `Discovery` service and `Registration` client defined in the [Akri's discovery gRPC proto file](../discovery-utils/proto/discovery.proto).
+These DHs run as their own Pods and are expected to register with the Agent, which hosts the `Registration` service defined in the gRPC interface.

 ## New DiscoveryHandler implementation
 ### Use `cargo generate` to clone the Discovery Handler template